This is a difficult question to answer… Should I quit my job before starting a business?

 Intending to give my CPA exams and start my consulting firm in the UAE, I moved to Dubai.

-Once I reached here, I realized that it was not that easy as I had expected it to be.
+Once I reached here, I realized that it was not as easy as I had expected it to be.
 For a couple of months, I tried various things but to no avail.
-I understood that to start your venture in Dubai or anywhere in the UAE, one needs contacts and sound knowledge of the market….which I obviously lacked!
+I understood that to start your venture in Dubai or anywhere in the UAE, one needs contacts and sound knowledge of the market…which I obviously lacked!

 So after almost two months in Dubai, I decided to apply for a job and gain the required experience.
 I put my CV on various portals but struggled to get called for interviews.
 It was later that I learned that I need to have a CV with a proper format.
 I revamped my CV, post which I immediately started receiving calls.